chrissmith20/j-finder/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

 # J-Finder

 # Description: J-Finder is an app that shows software developers jobs they may be interested in.
 This essentially cuts down the overall job search time.